lyndskg/100-Projects-of-Code/02. HTTP Web Server/README.md

 Serving HTTP on port 8888 ...
 ```

-Then, simply navigate to your Web browser's address bar and type in the URL "http://localhost:8888/hello."
-S
+Then, simply navigate to your Web browser's address bar and type in the following URL: "http://localhost:8888/hello."
+That's it!